microsoft/vscode-docs/api/extension-guides/web-extensions.md

 * Use `shellExecutionSupported` if there is a platform shell present.
 * Implement alternative command handlers that show a dialog to explain why the command is not applicable.

 WebWorkers can be used as an alternative to forking processes.
-We have updated several language servers to run as web extensions, including the built-in [JSON](https://github.com/microsoft/vscode/tree/main/extensions/json-language-features), [CSS](https://github.com/microsoft/vscode/tree/main/extensions/css-language-features) and [HTML](https://github.com/microsoft/vscode/tree/main/extensions/html-language-features) language servers.
+We have updated several language servers to run as web extensions, including the built-in [JSON](https://github.com/microsoft/vscode/tree/main/extensions/json-language-features), [CSS](https://github.com/microsoft/vscode/tree/main/extensions/css-language-features), and [HTML](https://github.com/microsoft/vscode/tree/main/extensions/html-language-features) language servers.
 The [Language Server Protocol](#language-server-protocol-in-web-extensions) section below gives more details.

 The browser runtime environment only supports the execution of JavaScript and [WebAssembly](https://webassembly.org/).
 Libraries written in other programming languages need to be cross-compiled, for instance there is tooling to compile [C/C++](https://developer.mozilla.org/en-US/docs/WebAssembly/C_to_wasm) and [Rust](https://developer.mozilla.org/en-US/docs/WebAssembly/Rust_to_wasm) to WebAssembly.
-The [vscode-anycode](https://github.com/microsoft/vscode-anycode)-extension, for example, uses tree-sitter which is C/C++ code compiled to WebAssembly.
+The [vscode-anycode](https://github.com/microsoft/vscode-anycode) extension, for example, uses [tree-sitter](https://www.npmjs.com/package/tree-sitter), which is C/C++ code compiled to WebAssembly.

 ### Language Server Protocol in web extensions

-[vscode-languageserver-node](https://github.com/Microsoft/vscode-languageserver-node) is an implementation of the [Language Server Protocol](https://microsoft.github.io/language-server-protocol) (LSP) that is used as a foundation to language server implementations such as [JSON](https://github.com/microsoft/vscode/tree/main/extensions/json-language-features), [CSS](https://github.com/microsoft/vscode/tree/main/extensions/css-language-features) and [HTML](https://github.com/microsoft/vscode/tree/main/extensions/html-language-features).
+[vscode-languageserver-node](https://github.com/Microsoft/vscode-languageserver-node) is an implementation of the [Language Server Protocol](https://microsoft.github.io/language-server-protocol) (LSP) that is used as a foundation to language server implementations such as [JSON](https://github.com/microsoft/vscode/tree/main/extensions/json-language-features), [CSS](https://github.com/microsoft/vscode/tree/main/extensions/css-language-features), and [HTML](https://github.com/microsoft/vscode/tree/main/extensions/html-language-features).

 Since 3.16.0, the client and server now also provide a browser implementation.
 The server can run in a web worker and the connection is based on the webworkers `postMessage` protocol.